ChimbuChinnadurai/udacity-capstone/README.md

 #

+I have used jenkins for CI/CD and the pipeline code avaiable in the Jenkinsfile

+The docker container is stored my public docker container repo simbu1290/capstone

+As part of the deployment the image is deployed to the kubernetes cluster

+#

 The tests folder contains the screenshots of the tests i have manually done for this project.

 I have used rolling deployment strategy in this project and it can be verified in the screenshots .